wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 **3:** Enter a password.

-And that should be your new user created and ready to connect once you have started the servers in step 9.
+And that should be your new user created and ready to connect once you have started the servers in Step 3.

-Step 8: Jail your users:
+Step 2: Jail your users:
 ---

 > **Important note:** Don't forget changes made to the` proftpd.conf`, `sftp.conf` and `ftps.conf` will require the proftpd running process to restarted for the changes to take effect.
-See `Step 9` for restart commands.
+See Step 3 for restart commands.

 Inside the: